pflarcology/CV/README.md

 This was an essential skill as a journalist both in my own work and when I used to edit other people's work.
 It's also a very important skill in programming where a typo can derail a whole app.

 ### Team player
 In my old job we produced a daily newsletter which required everyone to work very closely together.
-I helped to iumprove communicatino within the team including getting everyone to use Slack rather than Google Hangouuts.
-This has served me well throught my time in Maker Academy where we used pair programming every single day.
+I helped to improve communication within the team including getting everyone to use Slack rather than Google Hangouts.
+This has served me well throughout my time in Maker Academy where we pair programmed every day.

 ### Self-Starter
 - conferences, panel